finagle/finagle-zookeeper/README.md

 - `Data` represents ACL, ID structures with associated serialization/deserialization definitions
 - `Request` contains every request with serialization definitions
 - `Response` contains every response with deserialization definitions
-- `ResponseWrapper` returns corresponding Try[Response] of request type
 - `ZooKeeper` contains DefaultClient definition (Bridge, dispatcher)
 - `ZookeeperDefinitions` contains zookeeper code definitions

 ## Commands
-**Watches are not supported yet, so every watch's arguments have been set to false in Client.scala**

 Every request returns a *twitter.util.Future* (please use associated methods : *onSuccess*, *onFailure*)

-Here is the list of commands supported by version 1.0 :
+Here is the list of commands supported by version 0.1 :

 ## Test
 There is currently only one test, its purpose is to connect to a server, send a few requests and then disconnect.
 Feel free to edit it to your flavour.